Mike D'Auria's life depended on a pacemaker shipped by UPS Healthcare. His partners didn't fail him.

 Autumn now works in the same facility with Mike.

-‘Mind-blowing!’ she says.
-‘Knowing that someone so close to us benefits from our work brought a whole new perspective.
-It is amazing to me that what we do can impact someone's life.
-It gives me chills.’
+"Mind-blowing!" she says.
+"Knowing that someone so close to us benefits from our work brought a whole new perspective.
+It's amazing to me that what we do can impact someone's life.
+It gives me chills."

 Shirley felt special meeting Mike in person.